mrkkrp/markkarpov.com/post/announcing-ahab.md

 Ahab is the kind of tool where you have to get the foundation right and then it is a matter of throwing it at a lot of real-world projects and addressing the findings patiently and systematically.
-I had done this before when I made [Ormolu][ormolu-hackage]—the de facto standard source code formatter for Haskell.
-Ormolu succeeded where many other attempts failed precisely because it was built and systematically tested against a huge corpus of real code.
-I was going to take Ahab on a similar fishing trip.

 To this end I made [the fishery][the-fishery].
 The fishery is a harness that fetches a real-world Bazel project or rule set at a pinned commit, runs Ahab against it, and records the report.
 That recording is the point: a change to a check can then be judged by what it does to somebody else's build, and a check that quietly starts flagging four hundred more things says so in the diff rather than in production.
 It is both a powerful integration test and a way to discover what is actually out there.

 I currently run Ahab against thirteen projects and rule sets on every commit—[Abseil][abseil], [Dagger][dagger], [Envoy][envoy],